jbakse/site_builder/content/parameters/index.md

 2. Add a color picker to control the background color of the sketch.
 {continue}

-### Challenging Challenges
+### Challenging Challenges: Globals as Interface
-1. Globals as Interface: Make the code draw boxes of two randomly-chosen sizes: large and small.
+1. Draw the squares in two sizes: small and large.
+Randomly choose which size for each square.
 2. Add parameters to control the small size, large size, and percentage chance of drawing large or small.
+{continue}

+### Challenging Challenges: HTML Interfaces
-3. HTML Interfaces: Instead of drawing the square, draw a "target".
-The target should be made up of evenly-spaced concentric circles.
-Draw enough circles to reach the parameterized size.
+1. Instead of drawing the square, draw a "target" of white and red rings.
+Draw more rings to make a bigger target.
 {continue}

 /::